ibm-cloud-docs/citrix-netscaler-vpx/netscaler-vpx-high-availability-setup.md

 2. On the VPX you want to be secondary, click on **System > High Availability**, then right click the first line and click **Edit**.
 Select **Stay Secondary** on the High Availability Status config drop-down box and click **OK**.

 3. Select **Add**.
-Enter the system IP address of the other VPX (this is located in the High Availability tab on the primary), and enter the root login details at the bottom.
+Enter the system IP address of the other VPX (this is located in the High Availability tab on the primary), and enter the root login details.
 Leave the **Turn on INC** box unchecked.
 Click **OK**.

    If you receive an error claiming that the IPs are not in the same subnet, it is possible both VPX servers are not in the same VLAN.
 Otherwise, you should now be able to open the primary server and select the **Refresh** button to see both servers operating in High Availability.

    The new NetScaler management IP for the secondary will be one IP address lower than previously.
 If you cannot get any access to the secondary VPX, remove the high availability from the command line using:

    `sh ha node`
+   {:pre}

    Then remove what would be the ha node:

    `rm ha node 1`
+   {:pre}

 4. On the primary VPX you should see that the remote VPX is now syncing.
 Go to the secondary server and check the **Network > IPs** configuration.
 You should see the primary server's VIP and other IPs listed as passive.